msonnenschein/closest-pharmacy/README.md

 Code challenge response for RxSS - candidate: Morgan Sonnenschein

 ## Setup
-Clone the project: `git clone https://github.com/msonnenschein/closest-pharmacy.git`
+Clone the project: `git clone https://github.com/msonnenschein/closest-pharmacy.git`.

+Be sure you're using Java 11+.

 ## Starting the server
 There are two ways to run the project once you clone it:

-1. Run `mvn clean spring-boot:run`.
+1. Run `mvnw clean spring-boot:run` (on Windows) or `./mvnw clean spring-boot:run` (on Linux).
 This will start running a server at `localhost:8080` by default.
 2. Run `java -jar closest-pharmacy-0.0.1-SNAPSHOT.jar`.
 This will also start running a server at `localhost:8080` by default.

 ## How to use